bini25/https-gitlab.com-mitikubeniyam25-my-coding-challenge/Challenge README.md

 A rowID in file B does not appear in file A
 Input files that have errors in them should be: moved to an error directory and an error file should be created using the basename of the input files.
 A message should be written to the error file indicating: which rowID failed for which file and why.

+Submit your working script(s) to this project!
+Good luck!